-The structure of the Japanese power industry was established during the occupation period after World War II when nine vertically integrated companies, each covering a different geographical region in Japan, were incorporated on 1 May 1951 pursuant to a directive from General Headquarters (GHQ).
+The structure of the Japanese power industry was established during the occupation period after the Second World War when nine vertically integrated companies, each covering a different geographical region in Japan, were incorporated on 1 May 1951, pursuant to a directive from General Headquarters (GHQ).
 Each of these nine companies were granted a monopoly over all electricity business (generation, transmission, distribution and retail sectors) in their specific region.
 Those nine companies were:

 This vertical integration and the regional monopolies over the generation, transmission, distribution and retail sectors have been gradually relaxed and liberalised since 1995.

-In the retail sector, a Power Producer and Supplier (PPS) licencing regime was introduced in 2000 which partially liberalised retail sales of electricity.
+In the retail sector, a Power Producer and Supplier (PPS) licensing regime was introduced in 2000, which partially liberalised retail sales of electricity.
 A PPS licence holder could sell its generated electricity to large-volume purchasers (meaning purchasers of 50 kW or more).
-However, the PPS licence scheme was abolished in 2016 when all electricity retailers were folded into a single category for the regulatory purposes.
+However, the PPS licence scheme was abolished in 2016 when all electricity retailers were folded into a single category for regulatory purposes.

 In the transmission and distribution sectors, a Specified Electricity Business operator licence scheme was established in 1995 under which the holder of such licence may sell its generated electricity to consumers in a very limited geographical area through a transmission and distribution network that it operates and maintains on its own in such area.
 As such, this scheme also dilutes the regional monopolies and vertical integration that were established under the GHQ directive in 1951.

 In 2003, an electricity wholesale market, the Japan Electric Power Exchange (JEPX), was established to provide a liquid market of electricity.
 In 2004, J-Power was privatised through being listed on the Tokyo Stock Exchange.